“So who did your psychic paper say you were in order

 mode setting.
 He could turn the Tellon birdman into oven ready quarters

-with that.
-But his general qualms about killing any sentient creature
+with that, but his general qualms about killing any sentient creature

 that could be reasoned with applied unless it got to a point just beyond